schworer/homport/README.md

 ## Usage
 ### Connect nodes quickly:
- * node >> node2 -- connects output of 'node' to first input of 'node2'
+    # connects output of 'node' to first input of 'node2'
+    node >> node2
- * node >> node2.input_two -- connects output of 'node' to the second input of 'node2'
+    # connects output of 'node' to the second input of 'node2'
+    node >> node2.input_two

 ### Deal with parameters more easily:
- * print node.tx does the same as:
- * print node.parm('tx').eval()

-### Set values on Parms more easily:
+    # set parameters using assignment
- * node.tx = 500
+    node.tx = 500
+    # get values without calling eval()
+    print node.tx

 ## Installation Instructions:
-    You will be able to use pip to install it (when I get around to it): pip install git://github.com/schworer/homport homport/
+You will be able to use pip to install it (when I get around to it):
+    pip install git://github.com/schworer/homport homport/

 If you don't want to use pip, clone the repo and add it to your path
 manually:
     git clone git://github.com/schworer/homport homport/

-    Then, put this in your 123.py or 456.py Houdini startup script: import homport
+Then, put this in your 123.py or 456.py Houdini startup script:
+    import homport
     homport.bootstrap()
 or, import it directly in the Python pane within Houdini.

 ### I like unit tests, run them like so:
     hython test.py